-Shedding of hydropower production in northern Sweden via remotely-transmitted signals from activated protection functions.
-Extent of approx. 1,600 MW of installed power.
+System protection carries out the shedding of hydropower production in northern Sweden via remotely-transmitted signals from activated protection functions.
+Total extent of approx. 1,600 MW of installed power.
 Upon disconnection of lines in constraint 1, there is a risk that other lines will become overloaded.
 The system protection will disconnect production so that the lines will be relieved.
 The signals originate from Grundfors, Betåsen, and Hjälta and are sent to stations northwards.
 The setting of the automated equipment is adapted to the state of operation.

 The system protection also includes a link with Norway so that the loss of a link between Porjus and Ofoten will lead to load shedding in northern Norway.

-4.3 Sweden: System protection in the West Coast constraint (Kilanda-Horred + Stenkullen-Strömma)
+4.3 Sweden: System protection in the West Coast constraint (Kilanda-Horred and Stenkullen-Strömma)

-During imports from Germany, Zealand and Jutland and a high level of production at Ringhals, simultaneous to exports towards Norway, there is a risk of overloads on the remaining line in the event of a long-term fault on one of the lines.
+During imports from Poland, Germany, Zealand and Jutland and a high level of production at Ringhals, simultaneous to exports towards Norway, there is a risk of overloads on the remaining line in Västkustsnittet in the event of a long-term fault on one of the lines.
+To protect against overloads, there is system protection that, in the event of the loss of Kilanda-Horred, Kilanda-Stenkullen or Stenkullen-Strömma and with transmissions in excess of 500 MW in the northern direction in Västkustsnittet, makes a power change on Konti-Skan 2 down to 0 MW or at 300 MW against Western Denmark based on the selection.